Nazrana (1961 film)

-The film was a remake of the 1959 Tamil film Kalyana Parisu, which was also directed by C. V. Sridhar.
-Nazrana is a triangular love story between Raj, Vasanthi and Geeta.
+The film was a remake of the 1959 Tamil film Kalyana Parisu, also directed by C. V. Sridhar and was remade in Turkish as Küçük Sevgilim.
+Nazrana is a triangular love story between Raj, Basanti and Geeta.

 Plot

-Raj (Raj Kapoor) and Basanti (Vyjayanthimala) are college mates who clash when she complains to the college principal about a love letter he sent her.
+Rajesh (Raj Kapoor), shortly called Raj and Basanti (Vyjayanthimala) are college mates who clash when she complains to the college principal about a love letter he sent her.
 Later on, realizing her mistake, Basanti apologizes to him and the two fall in love.
 Basanti's elder sister, Geeta (Usha Kiran), supports the family by stitching clothes.
 Raj rents the room upstairs in their house.
 He falls ill and in nursing him, Geeta falls in love with him.
 She confides her love to Basanti, who decides to sacrifice her love for the sake of her sister and convinces Raj to marry Geeta.
 Raj initially neglects Geeta.
 On finding out, Basanti writes to him that their sacrifice, made for Geeta's happiness, would mean nothing unless he is a good husband to Geeta.
 Raj relents and marries Geeta and they have a son.
 Basanti joins them and Geeta suspects that there is something on between Raj and Basanti and makes Basanti leave the house.
 A few years later, Geeta, having found out that Raj and Basanti loved each other, dies in guilt leaving Raj alone to bring up their child, making him promise that he will make Basanti the child's mother.
-Raj learns of Basanti's impending marriage to her former boss Shyam (Gemini Ganeshan).
+Raj learns about Basanti's impending marriage to her former boss Shyam (Gemini Ganeshan).
 By the time he reaches there, Basanti is already married.
 He hands over his child to Basanti as a wedding gift and walks away.